jrdevgit/REDCap-Capture-Save-Time/README.md

 ## Notes

-* It is recommended to add make the field READONLY and/or HIDDEN to prevent respondants interfering with the field.
+* It is recommended to add make the field READONLY and/or HIDDEN to prevent respondents interfering with the field.

 * If you wish to capture the time when a particular survey page has been saved, don't forget to put the field on the page that you would like to capture the time for.